 3. Get to know your marketplace

-I define the “art marketplace” as anywhere your work can be placed on public view.
+I define the “art marketplace” as anywhere your work can be placed in public view.
 These can be broken into 3 distinct groups:

-Direct access spaces – Anywhere people can come to you directly to see your work, such as your studio, art fairs, your website, etc.
+These are anywhere people can come to you directly to see your work, such as your studio, art fairs, your portfolio site, your Instagram page, etc.

 The more you know about your market and your marketplace, the better off you’ll be when making decisions about creating and showing your work.